-Fig. 5.11 shows the averaged energy deposition density along the jet axis using Eqn.
+Fig. 5.11 shows the averaged energy deposition per proton along the jet axis using Eqn.
 (5.2) according to the variation of number of protons in 10 T. As shown in Fig. 5.4, the beam spot size increases as the number of protons increase.
-As a result, the energy deposition density (per proton) decreases due to the decrease of beam intensity caused by increasing beam spot size.
-Fig. 5.12 shows the variation of peak energy deposition density with respect to the beam sectional area and magnetic field.
-The total energy deposition amounts to $\sim 6 \sim 8$ % of the incident beam energy and the total energy deposition is same regardless of the variation of beam spot size.
+As a result, the energy deposition per proton decreases due to the decrease of beam intensity caused by increasing beam spot size.
+Fig. 5.12 shows the variation of peak energy deposition per proton and total energy deposition

+GeV beam energy in magnetic fields.
+The total energy deposition amounts to $\sim 6 \sim 8$ % of the incident beam energy and the total energy deposition is slightly decreasing depending on the variation of beam spot size.
 However, the total energy deposition increases as the magnetic field increases.
 As discussed in Fig. 5.8, it again indicates interaction of charged particles with magnetic field, so that more atomic excitation and ionization with energy transfer occurs in higher magnetic field.
-Since the beam spot area increases parabolically, the peak energy deposition density decreases parabolically accordingly.
-The solid line represents the fit of calculation of peak energy deposition density using Eqn.
-(6.1).
+However, the peak energy deposition is determined by the incident number of protons regardless of magnetic field strength.
+The solid line in Fig. 5.12 (a) and (b) represent the fit of calculated peak energy deposition per proton using Eqn.
+(5.6) and Eqn.
+(5.7) respectively shown as where x, y, z, and w denote number of protons, magnetic field, energy deposition, and beam energy respectively.
+Note that the parameterized values of coefficients and errors of the fit functions for energy deposition with respect to number of protons, magnetic field, and beam energy are given in Table 5.2.
+The energy deposition is estimated by using fit function and error.
+The peak energy deposition decreases with square rooted power of number of protons, and it increases with ~ 1.5 power of beam energy between 14 GeV and 24